 1. Dust Burning Off

 One of the most common problems we notice with AC units is a build-up of dust when it hasn’t been used for a few months.
-This is a very common issue within areas where the weather in the winter months doesn’t require you to use the AC as much as you would in the summer.
+This is a common issue in areas where the weather in the winter months doesn’t require you to use the AC as much as you would in the summer.
 When you turn on the AC unit again for the first time in a while, it will likely smell like burning.
 The good news is that this smell should disappear within just a few minutes.
 However, if you do find that the smell persists for longer, then it’s time to get in touch with our team as there may be a more serious issue.

 2. Clogged Air Filter

 Another reason that your AC smells like burning may be due to the fact that you haven’t changed your air filter in a while.
-When too much dirt and debris build up on the filter, then the airflow will be more restricted.
+When too much dirt and debris build up on the filter, airflow will be more restricted.
 This can put a huge strain on many components of your AC system, resulting in this burning smell.
-We recommend changing your air filter every month or so in the future so that you don’t experience this concerning smell again.
+We recommend changing your air filter every month or so in the future so you don’t experience this concerning smell again.

 3. Overheated Motor